Saint Augustine Florida

 Items are moved and found in odd places, or sometimes borrowed, but are always returned.

-Entities of children:
+Entities of Children

-Thought to have been heard by the living as they play around the inn.
+They have been heard by the living as they play around the inn.

 24 Avenida Menendez

 St. Augustine, Florida 32084

 Casablanca Inn can be found on Avenida Menendez, right across the street from beautiful Mantanzas Bay, just north of the Bridge of Lions.

 - GHOSTS OF ST. AUGUSTINE, By Dave Lapham, Pineapple Press, Inc., 1997.

 Our Haunted Paranormal Stories are Written by Julie Carr